×

-The guidelines themselves are quite blurred: some say that you are intermediate if you pass N2 of the Japanese Language Proficiency Test.
-Others say that passing N3 is closer to being intermediate, and N2 is more like upper-intermediate or advanced.
+The definition of specific proficiency levels is hotly debated in the Japanese language learning community.
+The guidelines themselves are quite blurred: Some say that you are intermediate if you pass N2 of the Japanese Language Proficiency Test, while others say that passing N3 is closer to being intermediate.

-If you’re in a similar situation to where I was, then this post is for you.
-We’ll take a look here at some ways to identify your Japanese skill strengths, as well as opportunities to take your Japanese skills from beginner to intermediate.
+However, I didn’t figure out my skill level from any test—I figured it out from my daily interactions with native Japanese speakers.
+In this post we’ll take a look at some ways to identify your Japanese skill strengths, as well as opportunities to take your Japanese skills from beginner to intermediate.

 My Favorite Tips to Get Beyond Beginner Japanese